winitzki/scall/tutorial/programming_dhall.md

   : ∀(a : Type) → ∀(b : Type) → ∀(d : Type) → (b → d) → P a b → P a d
   = λ(a : Type) → λ(b : Type) → λ(d : Type) → λ(g : b → d) → bimap_P a a (identity a) b d g
 ```
-Here, we have used the `identity` function defined earlier.
+Here we have used the `identity` function defined earlier.

 These definitions allow us to compute `Functor` typeclass evidence values for the two functors obtained from a bifunctor `P` by setting one of its type parameters to a fixed type.
 The code is: